wmgeolab/scope-ml/README.md

 Contains code for scraping data from the GEF portal.
 One script (get_project_ids) gets an updated list of project ids and the other (gef_portal_scraper) downloads any new files using the project ids from step 1.

+## /scope-add-gef-sources-job

+Contains code for adding the sources gathered by the gef portal scraper to the SCOPE MySQL database